Product Innovation Research: Build What Customers Actually Want

 Stop running one-off validation studies that disappear.
-Validate concepts and feature priorities with real consumers in 48 hours, and build a compounding knowledge base of what your customers actually need — so every product decision gets smarter and teams never re-learn the same lessons.
+Validate concepts and feature priorities with real consumers in 48 hours — every product decision gets smarter.

 Strong unmet need identified; adoption hinges on integration simplicity...